pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 ## Setup

-To enable the HomeKit integration in Home Assistant, add the following to your configuration file:
+To enable the HomeKit integration in Open Peer Power, add the following to your configuration file:

 ```yaml
 # Example for HomeKit setup
 homekit:
 ```

-After Home Assistant has started, the entities specified by the filter are exposed to HomeKit if they are [supported](#supported-components).
+After Open Peer Power has started, the entities specified by the filter are exposed to HomeKit if they are [supported](#supported-components).
 To add them:

-1. Open the Home Assistant frontend.
+1. Open the Open Peer Power frontend.
 A new card will display the `pin code`.
-Note: If pin code is not displayed, check "Notifications" (the bell icon) in the lower-left of the Home Assistant UI.
+Note: If pin code is not displayed, check "Notifications" (the bell icon) in the lower-left of the Open Peer Power UI.
 2. Open the `Home` app.
-3. Click `Add Accessory`, then select `Don't Have a Code or Can't Scan?` and choose the `Home Assistant Bridge`.
+3. Click `Add Accessory`, then select `Don't Have a Code or Can't Scan?` and choose the `Open Peer Power Bridge`.
 4. Confirm that you are adding an `Uncertified Accessory` by clicking on `Add Anyway`.
 5. Enter the `PIN` code.
 6. Follow the setup by clicking on `Next` and lastly `Done` in the top right-hand corner.
-7. The `Home Assistant` Bridge and the Accessories should now be listed in the `Home` app.
+7. The `Open Peer Power` Bridge and the Accessories should now be listed in the `Home` app.

-After the setup is completed, you should be able to control your Home Assistant integrations through Apple's Home and Siri.
+After the setup is completed, you should be able to control your Open Peer Power integrations through Apple's Home and Siri.

-## Move Home Assistant install
+## Move Open Peer Power install

-If you like to retain your HomeKit pairing through a move to a new Home Assistant device or installation, besides copying the configurations files you need to copy the `.homekit.state` file inside your configurations directory.
+If you like to retain your HomeKit pairing through a move to a new Open Peer Power device or installation, besides copying the configurations files you need to copy the `.homekit.state` file inside your configurations directory.
 Keep in mind though that the file is usually hidden by default, depending on your operating system.

-Before you copy it, make sure to stop the old and new Home Assistant instances first entirely, otherwise it won't work.
+Before you copy it, make sure to stop the old and new Open Peer Power instances first entirely, otherwise it won't work.

 ## Considerations